101 Things to do in and around Nelson Mandela Bay (Port Elizabeth/Gqeberha)

 Have a slice of cake and tea at one of the many pleasant family-friendly tea gardens while the kids have a ball in the play areas.

-Nature on our doorstep - Let your guide teach you more about the fauna and flora of the area on an open drive vehicle through the Grysbok and Cape Recife Nature Reserves.
+Nature on our doorstep - Let your guide teach you more about the fauna and flora of the area on an open drive vehicle through the Cape Recife Nature Reserve or walking beach safari.

 45. Cuyler Manor Museum